konstantine25b/polymarket_algo/src/bidding_decision/stats/README.md

 - **Difference (%)**: Prediction minus Ask (for buy opportunities) or Prediction minus Bid (for sell opportunities)
 - **Opportunity (%)**: The absolute value of the difference
 - **Adj.
 Opportunity (X%)**: The opportunity after subtracting your minimum threshold
+- **Buy-Only (X%)**: Opportunity values for buy trades only (positive differences)
+- **Sell-Only (X%)**: Opportunity values for sell trades only (negative differences)

 The tool uses ask prices for buy opportunities and bid prices for sell opportunities to provide realistic trading recommendations based on actual executable prices, not theoretical midpoints.

 ## Visualization Options

+### Simple Table Visualization

+The simple table visualization (`--simple-table`) creates an easy-to-read table with color-coding:
+- Green cells highlight buy opportunities
+- Red cells highlight sell opportunities
+- Yellow row shows the expected value
+- Intensity of colors indicates the magnitude of the opportunity

+This visualization is ideal for quickly reviewing all data points in a comprehensive format.

 ### Standard Visualization